dart-lang/test/README.md

 * `safari`: Whether the test is running on Apple Safari.

+* `ie`: Whether the test is running on Microsoft Internet Explorer.

 * `dart-vm`: Whether the test is running on the Dart VM in any context, including Dartium.
 It's identical to `!js`.